msychalice/leetcode/README.md

 ## 1351.
 Count Negative Numbers in a Sorted Matrix
 Use binary search on the first num of all rows.
-All the nums of the row having a first negative num are negative.
+All the nums of the row that has a first negative num are negative.
-Use binary search on each row having a first non-negative num.
+Use binary search on each row that has a first non-negative num.